 “Rather, I hope that Allah will bring forth from their loins those who will worship Allah alone and not associate anything with Him.”
 (Al-Bukhari)

 Wisdom in this case was mercy, letting go of ego, and keeping the bigger picture in mind.
 I am completely amazed by the strength of the Prophet (peace be upon him) and his willingness to have patience with the people who were attacking him in hopes that their children would one day worship Allah alone.

 Wisdom when Dealing with Bickering

 During the Prophet’s life, even prior to revelation from Allah Almighty, he dealt with his people with wisdom.
 He demonstrated this while the tribes of Quraysh were rebuilding the Ka’bah:

 “The tribes of Quraysh reached the point where the Black Stone was to be placed in its designated site.
 A dispute erupted between the various tribes of Quraysh. [… The Prophet] asked them to bring a garment and place it on the ground.
 He placed the Black Stone on it.
 He then requested that each of the leaders of Quraysh hold the garment from one side and all participate in lifting the Black Stone, moving it to its designated area. […].”
 (Tafsir ibn Kathir)

-In this instance, the Prophet (peace be upon him) saw that each man needed to feel like a contributing member of this project.
+In this instance, the Prophet saw that each man needed to feel like a contributing member of this project.
 He didn’t argue with them.
 He didn’t automatically take sides.
-He did not even show favoritism to those closest to him.
-He listened to all sides and met the needs of those seeking his advice.
+And he did not even show favoritism to those closest to him.
+Instead, he listened to all sides and met the needs of those seeking his advice.
 And this wisdom avoided much blood shed.